The Boat That Rocked: Plot

 In 1966, various pirate radio stations broadcast to the United Kingdom from ships in international waters, specialising in rock and pop music not played on BBC Radio.
 Seventeen-year-old Carl, recently expelled from school, is sent to stay with his godfather Quentin, who runs the station Radio Rock anchored in the North Sea.
 The eclectic crew of disc jockeys and staffers, led by brash American DJ "The Count" and DJ "Doctor Dave".

 In London, government minister Sir Alistair Dormandy resolves to shut down pirate radio stations for their commercialism and immorality, instructing his subordinate Twatt to pursue legal stratagems to accomplish this.
 They attempt to cut off the pirates' revenue by prohibiting British businesses from advertising on unlicensed stations.
 Quentin counters by bringing massively popular DJ Gavin Kavanagh out of retirement on Radio Rock, enticing advertisers to pay their bills from abroad.
 Gavin's popularity creates a rivalry with The Count.

 Carl becomes smitten with Quentin's niece Marianne, but is heartbroken when she is seduced by Doctor Dave, while DJ "Simple" Simon Swafford marries glamorous fan Elenore in an onboard ceremony, but learns that she only married him to be near Gavin.
 The Count challenges Gavin to a game of chicken in defence of Simon's honour: The stubborn rivals climb the ship's radio mast to a dangerous height, but reconcile after they are both injured jumping into the ocean.

+Shortly after, Carl's mother Charlotte visits for Christmas, and denies that Quentin is his father.
+Carl gives her a cryptic message from reclusive late-night DJ "Smooth" Bob Silver, unexpectedly revealing that Bob is his father.

 Marianne arrives to apologise to Carl for sleeping with Dave, and she and Carl have sex.
 The following morning, the DJs announce news of the coupling to cheering fans across Britain.
-Shortly after, Carl's mother Charlotte visits for Christmas, and denies that Quentin is his father.
-Carl gives her a cryptic message from reclusive late-night DJ "Smooth" Bob Silver, unexpectedly revealing that Bob is his father.

 Meanwhile, Dormandy's vendetta against pirate radio advances when Twatt finds news of a fishing boat whose distress call was blocked by Radio Rock's powerful signal.
-Twatt proposes the creation of the Marine Offences Act, making pirate radio stations illegal on the grounds that they endanger communication with other vessels.
-Despite heavy public support for the pirate stations, the Act passes unanimously through Parliament and takes effect at midnight on 1 January 1967.
+Twatt proposes the creation of the Marine, &c., Broadcasting (Offences) Act 1967, making pirate radio stations illegal on the grounds that they endanger communication with other vessels.
+Despite heavy public support for the pirate stations, the act passes unanimously through Parliament and takes effect at midnight on 1 January 1967.

 The Radio Rock crew defy the law and continue broadcasting, firing up the ship's engine to evade arrest.
-The ageing vessel's engine explodes, and the ship sinks.
+The aging vessel's engine explodes, and the ship sinks.
 The DJs broadcast their position in hope of aid, and Twatt appeals to Dormandy to send rescue boats, but Dormandy refuses.
 Carl saves the oblivious Bob from his cabin while The Count vows to broadcast as long as possible.

 With the lifeboats inoperable, the crew gather on the prow as the ship goes down.
 They are rescued by dozens of fans in a fleet of small boats, with Carl being saved by Marianne.
 The Radio Rock ship disappears beneath the sea, with the Count emerging at the last moment.